-In the video series “Frontastic Explains”, our Technical Writer Catherine sums up the meaning and the impact of the biggest buzzwords of the digital world.
+In the video series “Frontastic explains,” our Lead Editor Catherine sums up the meaning and the impact of the biggest buzzwords of the digital world.

-The first session today is about the Frontend.
+The 1st session today is about the frontend.

 Since the beginning of the Corona crisis, the importance of an online presence for businesses grew rapidly.
-It’s never been more important for retailers to present a digital interface for the communication towards their customers.
-The behavior of customers worldwide changed practically overnight: from instore brand experience to online shopping.
+It’s never been more important for retailers to present a digital interface for communication with their customers.
+The behavior of customers worldwide changed practically overnight: from in-store brand experience to online shopping.

 We’ll look closer at what a digital interface can look like and what frontend really means.